verveschool/versel/content/essays/effort-vs-value.md

 ---
 title: "Effort vs. Value"
-description: "The market doesn't reward how hard your day was.
+description: "The market does not reward how hard your day was.
 It rewards results."
 date: "2026-03-23"
 category: "Career"
 author: "A. Duggal"
 tags: ["career", "value creation"]
 ---

 No one cares how hard your day was.
 Not your boss.

 Not your clients.

-Not the people you're trying to impress.
+Not the people you’re trying to impress.

 You can be tired.
 Frustrated.

 Stuck.
 None of that pays you.

 You are either creating value.
 Or you are invisible.

-Most people stay in that middle zone.
+Most people stay in that middle zone: Busy, replaceable, going nowhere.

-Busy.

-Replaceable.

-Going nowhere.

 Then they wonder why nothing changes.

-Nothing changes because you didn't.
+Nothing changes because you didn’t.

 If you want different results, change the metric.
 Stop tracking effort.

 Track output.
 What did you produce today that someone would pay for?

-If the answer is nothing, that's your answer.
+If the answer is nothing, that’s your answer.
 Good.

 Now fix it tomorrow.
 Do it again tomorrow.

 And the next.
 And the next.

-The market doesn't reward effort.
+The market does not reward effort.
 It rewards results and people it cannot ignore.

 The world moves for those who do.

-Don't settle for fine.
+Don’t you dare settle for fine.